vitaly-t/pg-promise/README.md

 db.one('SELECT ${one.two.three.value4}', obj); //=> SELECT 'custom'
 ```

-The last name in the resolution can be:
+The last name in the resolution can be anything, including:

 * the actual value (basic JavaScript type)
 * a function that returns: